A Good Woman Can Be Hard to Find…

 Episcopal Church (ECUSA) to build new Archives

 The Episcopal Church (ECUSA) has purchased site for their national historical archives in downtown Austin, Texas.
 The Episcopal Church has bought a block in downtown Austin where it plans to build a facility to house its national archives and provide space for meetings, exhibits, research and other purposes.
-The church purchased the block, now...
+The church purchased the block,...
 (Read More)

 Disciples of Christ Historical Society sustains severe water damage